naddl1337/sbom-docker-demo/README.md

 docker compose up -d
 ```

-Now our image is generated with project dependencies.
 ### Create SBOM with project and image dependencies (Since Docker Version 4.7.0)
-If we want to generate a SBOM which includes both, project and image dependencies, we can do that with
+Now that we have our project dependencies copied to the image, we can generate a SBOM which includes
-docker scout like this:
+project and image dependensies.
+We can do this with "docker scout" like this:
 ```sh
 docker scout sbom sbom-docker-demo --format json --output sbom-docker-demo.sbom
 ```
 Print CVE´s with Docker scout
 ```sh
 docker scout cves sbom-docker-demo --output sbom-docker-demo-cves.txt